nbursa/inception-core-server/README.md

 This README will guide you through architecture details, setup instructions, environment configuration, API usage, and development workflows.

+> See [VISION.md](./VISION.md) for the philosophical motivation and long-term intent behind this project.

 ---

 ## Features